dbandivlc/ui-training/README.md

 ## UI Layout
 The UI Screen shared in the wireframe has 3 layout section.

-Left Section - Displays the `Product` List
+Left Section - Displays the `Product` List.
 Middle Section - Displays the `Coverages` that belongs to selected Product.
 Right Section - Displays the `Attributes` that belongs to selected Coverage.